pg25304/msc-cybersecurity-portfolio/README.md

 ## ⚠️ Usage Notice

 This repository is publicly viewable for educational purposes only.
+You may clone this repository for personal, educational use only.
+Please do not reuse or redistribute the code,  without permission.

-Please **do not download, copy, or reuse any code** without prior written permission from the author.
+Please **do not download, copy, or reuse any ** content of  Cyber Security folder without prior written permission from the author.

 To request permission, contact me at: paymanghorba@gmail.com